Kasimirsuterwinter/hsj-ecommerce-website/faq.md

 introduction: 'Find answers to common questions. '
 questions:
 - question: How long does shipping take?
+  answer: |-
-  answer: "The length of shipping will depend on your location.
-We process in stock
+    The length of shipping will depend on your location.
+We process in stock orders Mon-Fri, but it may take up to 3 days to process your order.

-    orders Mon-Fri, but it may take up to 3 days to process your order. \n\n* US shipping will take between 3 to 7 business days.\n* International shipping will take between 5 and 10 business days."
+    * US shipping will take between 3 to 7 business days.
+    * International shipping will take between 6 and 10 business days.
 - question: 'Do you ship internationally? '
-  answer: We are happy to serve shoppers from all over the world.
-Pricing may vary
-    based on your final shipping destination and duties and taxes are the responsibility of the buyer.
-Please visit feel free to contact us for more information.
+  answer: 'We are currently not shipping outside of the USA.
+However we will be in
+    the near future. '
 - question: What is your return policy?
   answer: |-
     We hope you do not find yourself in this position, but if you need to return your jewelry.